Edward Kottick

-Edward (Leon) Kottick is a retired musicology professor at the University of Iowa in Iowa City.
+Edward (Leon) Kottick (June 16th, 1930-December 6th, 2025) was a musician who served as a musicology professor at the University of Iowa in Iowa City.

 Biography

-Kottick gives the outline facts of his life on his website:
+Kottick gave the outline facts of his life on his website:

 "I was born in Jersey City, NJ, in 1930, and was brought up in Brooklyn, NY, where I studied the trombone.
 I later became a music major at NYU.
 Following two years in the army, where I conducted a band, I went to New Orleans, LA, to play in the symphony; but after a few years of that I decided to go to graduate school at Tulane University, where I was introduced to musicology and renaissance music.
 The combination made a deep impression on me, and after my MA I went to the University of North Carolina for my PhD.
 (It was there that I saw my first kit harpsichord.)
 I continued to play the trombone, which helped me support my wife and two daughters, but by this time I had become a dedicated musicologist.
 After a series of teaching posts around the midwest I ended up at the University of Iowa, where I have happily remained ever since.
 I ran the collegium musicum at Iowa for many years, and also played recorder in a baroque trio ensemble.
 I retired from teaching in 1992."

-In his years since retiring, Kottick has been active as a scholar and as a harpsichord builder.
-He has also served as an agent for the Zuckermann harpsichord firm.
+In his years since retiring, Kottick was active as a scholar and as a harpsichord builder.
+He also served as an agent for the Zuckermann harpsichord firm.